AM Basics & Station Setup

 slope to the high frequency roll off.
 Note that the resistors and capacitors

 used in the filter should be as close as possible to the values listed in the

 schematic.
 Precision resistors (1%) should be used.
 The exact values listed

 are standard precision resistor values, and are available from Mouser and other

 The PWM Generator PC Board has the following inputs and outputs:

-- Overload low (stops the pulse train and the modulator output immediately)
+- Overload shutdown (stops the pulse train)

 - Optional feed-forward in (for power supply hum reduction)

 - Optional external carrier level adjustment (an on-board adjustment is provided)

 - PWM output (Selectable: TTL compatible or +12V) low impedance.